derhorst/ashuffle/readme.md

 usage: ashuffle -h -n [-e PATTERN ...] [-o NUMBER] [-f FILENAME]

 Optional Arguments:
    -e,--exclude      Specify things to remove from shuffle (think blacklist).
+   -a,--add-current  Add all songs of the album or artist which is currently
-   -w,--window   Specify the number of songs stored in the queue.
+                     playing to the playback queue i.e., '-a album'.\n" -w,--window       Specify the number of songs stored in the queue.
    -o,--only         Instead of continuously adding songs, just add 'NUMBER'
                      songs and then exit.
    -h,-?,--help      Display this help message.
    -f,--file         Use MPD URI's found in 'file' instead of using the entire MPD
                      library.
 You can supply `-` instead of a filename to retrive URI's from standard in.
 This can be used to pipe song URI's from another program into ashuffle.
    -n,--nocheck      When reading URIs from a file, don't check to ensure that
                      the URIs match the given exclude rules.
 This option is most helpful when shuffling songs with -f, that aren't in the MPD library.
 See included `readme.md` file for PATTERN syntax.
 ```